-- Study under expert faculty-mentors who are active professionals, and benefit from a university with an established history of athletic training education.
+- Study under expert faculty-mentors and clinical preceptors who are active professionals, and benefit from a university with an established history of athletic training education.

-- Participate in clinical rotations in a diversity of professional settings such as on-campus varsity athletics, high schools, colleges, professional sports, physician offices, and rehabilitative clinics.
+- Participate in clinical education in a diversity of professional settings such as on-campus varsity athletics, high schools, colleges, professional sports, physician offices, and rehabilitative clinics.

 - Learn more about the Christian worldview, which is incorporated throughout the curriculum, and its applications to athletic training.